A guide to energy and VAT for charities and non-profits

 Yes, absolutely.
 You can claim up to four years of back payment.
 You should expect a rebate from your supplier for the difference between 5% and the standard rate of VAT charged at the time of the bills.
-UKPower can talk you through your bill and identify whether or not you are in a position to make a claim.
+UKPower can talk you through your bill and identify whether you are able to make a claim.

 It you're eligible for exemptions or rebates, you'll need to fill out a VAT Declaration form, which you can get from your suppliers, or downloaded it online – you can find out more at GOV.UK.
 Upon receiving a VAT Declaration form, suppliers usually take around 14 days to review the application and return with a decision.

-For more information on VAT discounts or CCL exemption, give UKPower a call on 0800 326 5517.
+For more information on VAT discounts, charity VAT relief, or CCL exemption, give UKPower a call on 0800 326 5517.